bovem/bovem.github.io/content/openshift/containers/index.md

 ## Container Image Registries
 A **container image registry** is a service that handles the storage and distribution of container images.

-Some of the common container registries are:
+Some of the common container registries are: DockerHub, Quay.io, etc.
-* DockerHub
-* Quay.io

 ## Container Engine
 When a container runtime is expanded with CLI/GUI utility for